-Water fasting is a healthy way to lose weight and add more years to your life.
+Water fasting can be an effective way to lose weight and may even add more years to your life.
 But it shouldn’t be done without thorough research on what you can and cannot do, especially if you have any medical conditions or take medication regularly.
-If you’re planning to try water fasting for 72 hours, make sure that you tell your healthcare provider about it in advance and avoid doing so if you suffer from any of the diseases mentioned above.
+If you’re planning to try water fasting for 72 hours, make sure that you tell your healthcare provider about it in advance and avoid doing so if you suffer from any of the conditions mentioned above.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Augmented growth hormone (GH) secretory burst frequency and amplitude mediate enhanced GH secretion during a two-day fast in normal men (1992, academic.oup.com)